Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Watcher/Getting_Started/sensecap_watcher_as_grove.md

 ---
 description: User will learn how to integrate Watcher with the Grove system, enabling them to expand its capabilities and connect with a wide range of sensors and peripherals.
-title: 3# As a Grove Sensor
+title: 3# As a sensor & Use Grove
 image: https://files.seeedstudio.com/wiki/watcher_getting_started/45.png
 slug: /watcher_as_grove
 sidebar_position: 4